"The Witch" Movie Review

 How do you write a lengthy review about the most boring movie on the planet?
-That's the question I'm faced with as I attempt to understand how this film got such high praise from the likes of Rotten Tomatoes.
+That's the question I'm faced with as I attempt to understand how this film got such high praise.
 It's not at all scary or even disturbing.
 It couldn't even reach the unsettling level.

 The film starts with a pioneer family's baby's disappearance.
 One minute, he's enjoying a game of peek-a-boo with his older sister and the next he's gone.
 After his sister screams and runs around looking for him, the film shows us a scraggly looking naked woman with the baby.
 This is where I thought the film would get dark and twisted but nothing ever happened.
 Just a bunch of scenes with no sound and slow moving characters.
 Sure, there's a couple moments where my hope rose slightly but it was dropped just as suddenly.